dubbelster/express-sse-ts/README.md

 This modules is used as express middleware.

 Because the module is strongly typed you'll have usefull helpers while coding!
+This does not mean you have to use TypeScript for it to work.
+Both TypeScript and JavaScript will work!

 ![Screenshot of usefull helper!](https://raw.githubusercontent.com/dubbelster/express-sse-ts/master/README%20assets/codingExample.png)

 I am happy to help if you encounter any problems!